 - gain insight into making wise choices when faced with unfavourable and changing circumstances

 - learn how to recognize and interpret the ‘5 Warning Flags’ of AVI potential

 - implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, initiation, propogation and compression tests

 - learn efficient use of various transceivers, probes & shovels to quickly effect a rescue

-- apply Decision-Making Models to determine how to intelligently plan outings
+- apply Decision-Making Models to determine how to intelligently conduct outings

 - understand various avalanche equipment designs, uses, limitations, and how to best choose AVI gear and make informed purchases

 - practice the most modern search techniques to locate and extricate buried victims (with and w/o beacons)

 - learn about the strong psychological factors influencing decision-makings (i.e. Heuristic Traps, the ‘Herding Instinct’; Group Dynamicity effects), and the mistakes most often made in risky situations